The Keeping Place

 The Keeping Place is a science fiction novel by Australian writer Isobelle Carmody, set in a post-apocalyptic world.
 It is the fourth book in the Obernewtyn Chronicles.

 Synopsis

-After a kidnapping, the Misfit community at Obernewtyn are forced to join the rebellion against the totalitarian Council, using their extraordinary mental abilities.
-Yet Elspeth must also seek out clues left by a long-dead seer, Kasanda, necessary to her quest to destroy the Beforetime weaponmachines.
+After a kidnapping, the Misfit community at Obernewtyn is forced to join the rebellion against the totalitarian Council, using their extraordinary mental abilities.
+Yet Elspeth must also seek out clues left by a long-dead seer, Kasanda, necessary to her quest to destroy the Beforetime weapon machines.
 When one is hidden in the past, Elspeth must travel the Dreamtrails, stalked by a terrifying beast, with Maruman, her cat, as guide and protector.
-Only now can she learn more of the Beforetime Misfits and their enemy, Govamen, and realise her quest is intimately linked with the Misfit's Obernewtyn - its past and its future.
+Only now can she learn more about the Beforetime Misfits and their enemy, Govamen, and realise her quest is intimately linked with the Misfit's Obernewtyn - its past and its future.